-Please note Halton Borough Council holds a separate 'Asthma' policy for pupils with this condition for schools to reference and adopt.
+NB: Halton Borough Council holds a separate 'Asthma' policy for schools to reference and adopt.

-Definition
+2. Definition

 Pupils' medical needs may be broadly summarised as being of two types:

 - (a) Short-term, affecting their participation in school activities which they are on a course of medication - (b) Long-term, potentially limiting their access to education and requiring extra care and support.
 However some children with medical needs are protected from discrimination under the Disability Discrimination Act 1995 and the Equality Act 2010.